oomlout/oomlout_oomp_builder/parts/hardware_set_screw_6_mm_90_mm/readme.md

-# Hardware Set Screw 6 Mm 90 Mm
+# Hardware Set Screw 6 mm 90 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base